usatales.com

 Ducks, swans, and geese are very cute animals and people love to raise them as pets.
 Besides their beautiful appearance, they are not dangerous.
 They do not cause any harm which people love them to be as their pet.

-Well, there is no doubt that the black-bellied whistling ducks can be cute and harmless pet.
+Well, there is no doubt that they can be cute and harmless pets.
 But it is not a good idea to do.
 They are more cute and adorable in their own nests.

 The most important reason is that they are social animals.
 Hence, it is very unfair to keep them within boundaries instead of with their large flock group member.
 They look more cute and beautiful in their own natural and wild habitat.